Future and Current

 'On Sea Sunday churches all over the world come together to remember seafarers and pray for them, their families and those who support them.
 As well as raising money to help those who work at sea, the day is celebrated with services, parades and ship blessings.'

-England: London, 1 October 2016 opening: Opus Anglicanum: Masterpieces of English Medieval Embroidery
+England: London, 1 October 2016 - 5 February 2017: Opus Anglicanum: Masterpieces of English Medieval Embroidery

 'Explore a selection of the most outstanding examples of English Medieval embroidery.
 Featuring surviving examples of exquisite craftsmanship, this exhibition will focus on the artistic skill of the makers and the world in which they were created.'

 USA: Philadelphia, 28 January 2017: Society of King Charles the Martyr Annual Mass